NavneetKanna/blog/_posts/2023-12-25-Deep-Learning.md

 o  = (w7*z3 + w8*z4) + b
 ```

-The final output is just a linear weighted sum of the form  *y = mx + b*.
-This is because a combination of linear functions is a linear function itself, which is just a straight line, and hence the model is not really useful if it has to learn a funtion where there is a non-linear (other than a straight line) mapping between the inputs and outputs, which is for most of the real world cases.
+The final output is just a linear weighted sum in the form *y = mx + b*.
+Because a combination of linear functions remains linear—a straight line—the model would not be useful for learning complex, non-linear mappings between inputs and outputs, which are common in real-world scenarios.

 ### Bias

-Again lets consider the formula without bias
+Let’s consider the formula without a bias term:

 ```math
 z1 = w1*x1
 ```

-This is of the form y = mx, this is a straight line through the *origin*, without the bias, the activation function would be restricted to pass through the origin.
-Hence, by using bias we can shift the activation function which is important.
+This is of the form y = mx, which is a straight line through the origin.
+Without bias, the activation function is restricted to passing through the origin.
+By using a bias term, we can shift the activation function, which is crucial for the model to learn more flexible representations.

 ## Backpropagation

-Okay, let's recap.
-We have some inputs that propagate forward through hidden layers, getting multiplied by weights and having biases added along the way, until they finally reach the output layer.
+Let’s recap.
+Inputs propagate forward through the hidden layers—being multiplied by weights and having biases added along the way—until they reach the output layer.

 ### Loss Function

-The loss function is used to tell how well the model is performing and it is this function that we are going to minimise during training.
+The loss function measures how well the model is performing, and it is this function that we aim to minimize during training.

 ### Backpropagation or Gradient Descent or Automatic Differentiation ?